UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 - Los Angeles Times

-- Louisville Courier
+- Editorial, Louisville Courier Journal

-"Unnatural Causes is an eye-opening series everyone should watch and discuss.
+"UNNATURAL CAUSES is an eye-opening series everyone should watch and discuss.
 It reveals the links between living conditions, public policy, and health [and is] a powerful and long-awaited resource for all of us working toward health equity."

 - Boston Mayor Thomas M. Menino